top of page

 He traveled next to Manresa, intending to stay for only a few days before traveling to Israel.
 He remained in Manresa for 10 months, begging for food and doing chores for lodging.
 Iñigo spent much of this time in a cave, often spending up to 7 hours a day in prayer.
 His notes on the experience formed the basis of his Spiritual Exercises, which he would later revise in Paris.

 Although Iñigo did arrive in the Holy Land, the Franciscans soon sent him back to Europe.
-Not deterred, Iñigo enrolled in a grammar school to prepare for university—at 33, he must have towered over his 8–14-year-old classmates!
+Undeterred, Iñigo enrolled in a grammar school to prepare for university—at 33, he must have towered over his 8– to 14-year-old classmates!
 Eventually, Iñigo moved to the university towns of Alcalá and Salamanca, until he finally began to study for his master's degree at the University of Paris.

 It was about this time that Iñigo began going by Ignatius—perhaps a lingering desire to appear more acceptable to the world, but maybe a nod to Saint Ignatius of Antioch as well.
 Ignatius earned his degree in 1535, at the age of 43.
 He was ordained a priest, along with some of his companions, in 1537.